 We’ve been through much of what you can’t do when promoting your CBD products, so, given the restrictions you’ll be working under, what can you do?
 What CBD marketing tactics are both legal and effective.
 Here’s a look at some of the most important.

 As we mentioned earlier, a lot of people are looking not just for CBD products but also for information about CBD in general.
 Reliable information.
-This means that one of your biggest CBD marketing strategies should revolve around organic SEO.
+This means that one of your biggest CBD marketing strategies should revolve around organic SEO (and this is exactly what any CBD marketing would tell you to start with).

 Link building is important for the success of any SEO campaign, but CBD SEO link building needs to be approached carefully.
 Any links built need to be of high quality, and from sites that are as mindful about the legalities of CBD marketing and information dissemination as you are.